EliasL/flip7/README.md

 # Flip7

-This is a card game a bit like black jack: You choose to draw a card or pass.
+This is a card game a bit like blackjack: You choose to draw a card or pass.
 If you get a number you already have, you bust.
-When you pass, you recieve the sum of your cards as your score.
+When you pass, you receive the sum of your cards as your score.
 [Additional rules.](https://cdn.shopify.com/s/files/1/0611/3958/3198/files/25_FLIP_7_TB_RULES_C_Rev_9_2_25_ND.pdf?v=1756935535)

 ## Setup